 Ace-asking Convention (Blackwood)

-Blackwood is a bidding convention used in Bridge to inquire about partner's Aces.
-By initiating a Blackwood inquiry, players seek information about the number of Aces their partner holds, which helps in accurately evaluating the potential of their combined hands.
+Blackwood is a bidding convention used in Bridge to inquire about partners' ace positions.
+By initiating a Blackwood inquiry, players seek information about their partner's ace positions, which helps them accurately evaluate the potential of their combined hands.

 Euchre